-As far as privacy regulation is concerned, the entity responsible for the processing must adopt the necessary technical and organisational measures to guarantee the confidentiality of the personal data.
-In addition, they must prevent disclosure or unauthorised access to the personal data from occurring.
+As far as privacy regulation is concerned, the entity responsible for processing the data must adopt the necessary technical and organisational measures to guarantee the confidentiality of the personal data.
+In addition, they must prevent disclosure of, or unauthorised access to, the personal data.